-Recommendation 2: We recommended the Assistant Secretary for Information and Technology implement improved mechanisms to ensure system stewards and information system security officers follow procedures for establishing, tracking, and updating Plans of Action and Milestones for all known risks and weaknesses including those identified during security control assessments.
+Recommendation 2: The OIG recommends the Assistant Secretary for Information and Technology implement improved mechanisms to ensure system stewards and updating Plans of Action and Milestones for all known risks and weaknesses including those identified during security control assessments.
 (This is a repeat recommendation from prior years.)